 What to do if your cat chews or eats toxic plants

-If you suspect that your cat has chewed on or ingested a potentially toxic plant in your home or garden, Dr. Zacharias recommends taking a picture of the plant and immediately heading to your veterinarian.
+While keeping your cats away from plants is ideal, if you suspect that your cat has chewed on or ingested a potentially toxic plant in your home or garden, Dr. Zacharias recommends taking a picture of the plant and immediately heading to your veterinarian.
 It does not matter the quantity they consumed—it is better to be safe because the repercussions can be that dire.
 Plus, the plant does not have to be ingested in order to be poisonous.
 Simply chewing on the plant can be toxic.
 “Often, the ASPCA poison control hotline can be called en route to the hospital or once the cat has arrived,” she adds.
 “How quickly treatment is started often makes a significant difference in the patient’s health and outcome.”

-You shouldn’t attempt to induce vomiting in a cat by giving hydrogen peroxide or any other over-the-counter emetics such as ipecac, no matter what you’ve read on the Internet.
+You shouldn’t attempt to induce vomiting in a cat by giving hydrogen peroxide or any other over-the-counter emetics such as ipecac, no matter what you’ve read on the internet.
 A veterinarian’s expertise is needed here.

 It’s also important to note that cats are very skilled at hiding their symptoms—it’s a defense mechanism that keeps them safe.
-Call your vet or the ASPCA hotline if you suspect that your cat has eaten one of these poisonous plants even if they aren’t acting overtly sick.
-That said, symptoms such as diarrhea, lethargy, and vomiting are all difficult to hide, so be on the lookout for those signs, specifically.
+Call your vet or the ASPCA hotline if you suspect that your cat has eaten one of these poisonous plants, even if they aren’t acting overtly sick.
+That said, symptoms such as diarrhea, lethargy and vomiting are all difficult to hide, so be on the lookout for those signs, specifically.
 Next, review these additional household items that are hazardous to pets.